-Given Ethereum’s dominance coupled with the current crypto bear market, it remains questionable if L1s will flourish.
-This was recently highlighted in a Chainalsys blog post entitled “New layer 1 blockchains are expanding the DeFi ecosystem, but no ETH killers yet.”
+Given Ethereum’s dominance coupled with the current crypto bear market, it remains questionable if layer 1s will flourish.
+This was recently highlighted in a Chainalsys blog post titled “New layer 1 blockchains are expanding the DeFi ecosystem, but no ETH killers yet.”
 Ethan McMahon, an economist at Chainalysis, told Cointelegraph that Chainalysis published this report to raise awareness for the current L1 ecosystem:

 While Ethereum allowed decentralized finance (DeFi) to flourish in 2020, a number of layer-1 blockchains (L1s) have since been developed to address the challenges associated with the network.
 For instance, as Ethereum’s proof-of-work (PoW) consensus mechanism and high gas fees continue to impact transaction speed and scalability within its ecosystem, L1s like Algorand, BNB Chain, Avalanche and others aim to solve these problems.

 “Chain comparison is important because it seems as if most crypto services are only offered on Ethereum, but this isn’t true.
 There are a few different blockchains with competitive offerings that have advantages Ethereum doesn’t provide.”